 Revise information on sick day management and hypoglycaemia management.

 For trips to countries where English speaking is uncommon, it may be a good idea to have medical letters translated into the local language and also some translations for important requests.
 For example, "I need to find a doctor", "I need sugar quickly".
-Making contact with the New Zealand consulate may also be a good idea for longer stays or in the case of any difficulties.
+Making contact with the New Zealand consulate may also be a good idea for longer stays or in case there are any difficulties.

-Like all travellers in overseas countries, you need to be extremely cautious with food hygiene.
-In countries where water supplies and general hygiene is suspect, drink only bottled water, avoid ice cubes and salads and avoid street food sellers and market stalls.
+Like all travellers in overseas countries, you need to be extremely careful with food hygiene.
+In countries where water supplies and general hygiene is suspect:

-Make adjustments for overseas flights and time zone changes when travelling with diabetes
+What adjustments should I make for overseas flights and time zone changes when travelling with diabetes?

-Insulin adjustments for flights crossing time zones need to be individualised, taking into account:
+You need specific insulin adjustments for your child for flights crossing time zones.
+These adjustments need to take into account: